-The purpose of your puppy’s diet is to provide it with all the nutrients needed to grow and remain active.
+A puppy diet is designed to provide it with all the nutrients needed to grow and remain active.
 Puppies require a special diet mix of protein, carbohydrate, fat, minerals and vitamins to aid their physical development, as they grow 20 times faster than adult dogs.
-Each of these plays a vital role in nutrition and must be supplied in correct amounts in the puppy’s diet.
+Each of these plays a vital role in nutrition and must be supplied in correct amounts in the puppy's diet.

 - Protein - important for growth and to repair damaged tissue, especially muscle.
 Therefore higher amounts are required in the diets of growing pups and very active adult dogs.

 - Carbohydrates and fats - these are the body's main energy source.
 Fats provide more energy than carbohydrates and are essential in small amounts for a healthy skin and coat.

 - Minerals and vitamins - important in a puppy's diet but only in small amounts.
 Puppies and nursing bitches especially require plenty of calcium and phosphorus in their diet.